 Superpower Your Plan

-Your marketing strategy outlines the what of your business.
-It is what enables you to be a superpower.
-It does so by empowering your business to create value and builds strong relationships, which then in turn, captures value in return.
+After all your marketing strategy outlines the what of your business.
+It enables you to be a superpower.
+It does so by empowering your business to create value and build strong relationships, which then in turn, capture more added value.
+Knowing your what (and why) eliminates mistakes you will have to deal with from unhappy customers.

-Your business analyst section aids helps you clarify your long-term goals.
-By analyzing your strengths, weaknesses, opportunities, and threats (SWOT) gives you a snapshot of your business, such as how your strengths make you unique and where you need to improve weaknesses.
-Your business’ ability to develop value has a direct relationship to goals and resources.
+The business analyst section helps you clarify your long-term goals.
+By analyzing your strengths, weaknesses, opportunities, and threats (SWOT) you are given a snapshot of your business in its present state.
+It forc.e.s you to look into,how your strengths make you unique and where you need to improve your weaknesses.
+Your business’ ability to develop value has a direct relationship to your goals and resources.

 Pro Tip: Your SWOT exercise is completed after your.